 Better control over the development process:

-You’d get an update on the progress of your on-site manager, thereby allowing you to have complete control over every aspect of the development.
+You'd get an update on the progress of your on-site manager, thereby allowing you to have complete control over every aspect of the web or software development.

 Your offshore development strategy will help you to increase organization efficiency and drive in productivity.
 Build a team that can complement your in-house team well.
 Look out for an offshore development team who understands the task, and you’re sure to edge past your competitors.